radical-lab/221A/readme.md

 * catastrophic failure

 ### `√map` and `√apply` generalise `wc --files0-from=$F` and adheres to the dotadiw principle making `wc` seem `/(.|g)?nu/`
-* ansi escaped syntax highlighting
+* ansi escaped syntax formatting